tommertron/sta/sta-tommertron/content/rules/extended-tasks.md

 +++
-title = “Extended Tasks”
+title = ‘Extended Tasks’
-date = “2024-12-31”
+date = ‘2024-12-31’
 draft = false
-summary = “A guide to using Extended Tasks in Star Trek Adventures.” showReadingTime = false weight = 3.0
+summary = ‘A guide to using Extended Tasks in Star Trek Adventures.’ showReadingTime = false weight = 3.0
 +++